isar/isar/docs/docs/queries.md

   .findAll();
 ```

-Sorting a lot of results can be an expensive operation.
-Especially since sorting happens before offset and limit.
+Sorting many results can be expensive, especially since sorting happens before offset and limit.
 The sorting methods above never make use of indexes.
-Luckily, we can again use where clause sorting and make our query lightning fast even if we need to sort a million objects.
+Luckily, we can again use where clause sorting and make our query lightning-fast even if we need to sort a million objects.

 ### Where clause sorting